 The process led to the formation of the Organization of African Unity that championed for the Unity of Africa.
 Apart from political achievements, he also contributed to the socio-economic development of the region.

-During his time as the president, different corporations like the Ghana Rubber Estates Limited contributed to the economic development of the country.
+During his time as the president, different corporations like the Ghana Rubber Estates Ltd contributed to the economic development of the country.
 The government modernized cocoa production during this time.
-Dr. Nkrumah did this with a view of providing employment to the natives and producing exports from Ghana.
-Such industries opened up other opportunities in the country.
-These include hydroelectric power production that was used in the manufacture of tires.
+Dr. Nkrumah did this with a view of providing employment to the people and to make Ghana a giant in food exports.
+Such industries opened up other opportunities in the country including the hydroelectric power production that was used in the manufacture of tires.

-Everybody has flaws and despite his numerous achievements, Nkrumah was accused of dictatorship and his government overthrown by the military with the help of Europe.
-He spent his later life in exile.
-However, he made a significant impact in Africa and fought for his nation to achieve its sovereignty.
+Nkrumah was accused of dictatorship by his people, and his government was overthrown.
+Most people still believe that there was a foreign meddling involved especially from the European government, Ghana’s former colonizer.
+Though Nkrumah spent his later life in exile, he made a significant impact in Africa and fought for his nation to achieve its sovereignty.
 He is associated with a lot of developments that took place in Ghana.
 He died in Romania in 1972 and losing such an influential leader was a massive blow to Africa.
 He left a legacy which many leaders need to work hard to achieve.

 The perspectives of our community matter in media!
 It’s about our voice, and taking control of our narratives.
 Please join and support us!